mikael-ros/picket/README.md

 This is the only supported rotation mode at the moment.
 Fence is rotated by using the controls in the Tile Map editor.

 > [!NOTE]
-> At the moment, there is no preview for the rotation, as this is difficult to implement.
+> At the moment, there is no preview for rotation, as this is difficult to implement.

 ### 🧩 Current limitations and feature suggestions
 Currently, tile shapes are not supported beyond *"Square"*.
 Non-uniform fences aren't supported yet either, so fences can only be straight.